treycaldwell/Resume/data/resume.md

 __Software Engineer / Project Manager (2012 - 2013)__

 * Responsible for coordinating multiple credit card processor integrations with remote developers into UniPay Gateway (JBoss/MySQL payment processing solution)
-* Coordinated the data migration of a large collections call center application
+* Contributed to the design and development of a large collection call center application data migration project
 * Configured a PHP/Apache web server
 * Provided requirements analysis and level of effort estimate for a shift management/notification system
 * Installed and configured UniPay Gateway on a Debian Linux server